shrubfromtomorrow/jigsaw/README.md

-# Puzzle World
+# Jigsaw World
-Turns the game into a jigsaw puzzle
+Turns the game into a jigsaw puzzle.
+Configurable in size and what triggers this happening.

+Not recommended to play with Mouse Drag.